openziti/ziti-doc/docusaurus/docs/guides/data-flow-explainer.md

 ### Dial the Service

-The SDK will pick an edge router and send it a Dial request for desired service along with the service session token.
+The SDK will pick an edge router and send it a Dial request for desired service along with the Service Session token.
 The edge router selected is known as the initiating router.
 The edge router will translate this into a 'create circuit' request to the controller.
 The controller will select a path and will message the routers in the path, so they can update their routing tables and/or make connections to application servers as necessary.